emilyhammes/emilyhammes.github.io/temperaturemonitor/index.md

 #### I2C Sensors

 To use I2C or related protocols (such as that used by Sensirion [SHT75](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/Sensirion_Humidity_Sensors_SHT7x_Datasheet.pdf)) populate the resistor in the arduino pull up part of the board, which is labled DAT.
-It is size 0603 and it's resistance should be given in the data sheet for the one wire sensor.
-Then connect the resistor to the pins labeled A3, Vcc, GND and 5.
+It is size 0603 and it's resistance should be given in the data sheet for the sensor.
+This resistor connects the pins labled Vcc and 5.
+Plug the sensor into pins A3, Vcc, GND and 5.

 * Note: SHT75 does not use I2C, it uses a very similar protocol.
 These protocols are close enough that you might get data that looks ok but very course.